themejuice/tj/README.md

   * `wp-cli.local.yml` containing VM paths
 1. `tj` will provision the VM to put the new configuration into effect.

 If you've never used `tj` before, the that last step might take awhile.
-After that's done, you should be able to access your new project at the specified url!
+After that's done, you should be able to access your new project at the specified url.
+It's that easy!

 ### Set up an existing project
 This sets up an existing local project within the development environment.
 You will go through a series of prompts to create the necessary files.
 This command is essentially an alias for `tj create --bare`.